The64thGamer/cheeseepedia/content/wiki/Summer 2012 (International).md

 * Chuck E.'s March Live (3stage, Cyberamic, Studio C)
 * Happy & U Know It Live (3stage, Cyberamic, Studio C)

 ## Trivia: ##
-'Summertime Groove', 'Fun, Fun, Fun' and 'Good Old Summertime' are originally from [\2](\1)
+'Summertime Groove', 'Fun, Fun, Fun' and 'Good Old Summertime' are originally from

-The only different between [[Summer 2012]] and Summer 2012 (International) is the 'My Little Pony' intermission was replaced with Amphicar and 'Pound Puppies' was replaced with Closing Time?
+The only different between [Summer 2012]({{< ref "wiki/Summer 2012.md" >}}) and Summer 2012 (International) is the 'My Little Pony' intermission was replaced with Amphicar and 'Pound Puppies' was replaced with Closing Time?